 These common questions have been answered by our residents and staff and will provide a more accurate picture of the Emergency Medicine Residency at Mayo Clinic.Back to top

 Why should I choose to train at Mayo Clinic?

 You should choose to train at Mayo Clinic for a vast number of reasons.
 The faculty members here are diverse, and the off-service rotations are unparalleled with world-renowned staff in departments such as cardiology, orthopedics and neurology.
-Renowned scholars who have written the text on Advanced Cardiovascular Life Support (ACLS) as well as Advanced Trauma Life Support (ATLS) reside here too.
+Renowned scholars who have written text on advanced cardiovascular life support as well as advanced trauma life support reside here too.
 Additionally, our patient population is extremely complex with a great variety of pathology.

-If you are interested in research, there are endless opportunities; further; you have a vast amount of resources to pursue your own individual interest in emergency medicine.
+If you are interested in research, there are endless opportunities; further, you have a vast amount of resources available to pursue your own individual interest in emergency medicine.
 We are also a family and work together as a team to support one another.
-Lastly — and this is probably one of the most important reasons to train here — the residents play not only an integral role in designing the program, but also a crucial one.Back to top
+Lastly — and this is probably one of the most important reasons to train here — the residents play not only an integral role in designing the program but also a crucial one.Back to top

 How do you like having 20 percent of your curriculum taught through high-fidelity simulations?